-The Joint Audit and Ethics Committee provides governance over ethical matters for both the PCC and Chief Constable organisations.
-The Committee comprises an Independent chair and members to provide independent scrutiny and assurance over the ethics framework, supported by a Tactical Ethics Committee within the Constabulary, which considers and advises on ethical dilemmas.
+The Joint Ethics Committee provide governance over ethical matters for both the PCC and Chief Constable organisations.
+The Committee comprises an independent chair and members to provide independent scrutiny and assurance over the ethics framework, supported by a Tactical Ethics Committee within the Constabulary, which considers and advises on ethical dilemmas.